-The best encryption software makes it simple and easy to keep your data, files, or folders secret, safe, and private.
+The best encryption software makes it simple and easy to protect your data, files or folders, and keep them secret, safe, and private.

 While there are a number of security solutions available, everything from free anti-malware tools for home consumers and cloud anti-virus for business, even simple human error can undermine these attempts to secure data.

 Encryption software is already deployed by some large corporations and government agencies to protect data, but it's also available and now accessible for a wider range of users.